andrecastillon/web101_andre_castillon/readme.md

 2. a.
 Store information via submit by setting local storage
    b.
 Rediricting user to result.html
    c.
-Get information from local to display it
+Get result from local to display it